Descendents

 The Descendents are an American punk rock band formed in Manhattan Beach, California, in 1977, by guitarist Frank Navetta, bassist Tony Lombardo and drummer Bill Stevenson as a power pop/surf punk band.
 In 1979, they enlisted Stevenson's school friend Milo Aukerman as a singer, and reappeared as a melodic hardcore punk band, becoming a major player in the hardcore scene developing in Los Angeles at the time.
 They have released eight studio albums, three live albums, three compilation albums, and four EPs.
-Since 1986, the band's lineup has consisted of Aukerman, Stevenson, guitarist Stephen Egerton, and bassist Karl Alvarez.
+Since 1986, the band's lineup has consisted of vocalist Milo Aukerman, drummer Bill Stevenson, guitarist Stephen Egerton, and bassist Karl Alvarez.

 History

 Early years, Fat EP, Milo Goes to College, and first hiatus (1977–1984)

 In 1977, friends Frank Navetta and David Nolte began writing songs on acoustic guitars with the intention of forming a band.
 They initially called themselves "The Itch", until Navetta came up with the name "Descendents".
 By the end of the year they had failed to attract any more band members, so Nolte left to join the Last with his brothers.
 In late 1978 Navetta, joined by drummer Bill Stevenson, and with Nolte switching from guitar to bass, revitalized the Descendents project.
 Nolte sang with the group at several of their early performances alongside Navetta, but by the spring of 1979, The Last were becoming more active and he left the Descendents again, being replaced by bassist Tony Lombardo.
 The lineup of Navetta, Lombardo, and Stevenson recorded the band's debut single at Media Art studios and released it on their own label, Orca Records, named after Stevenson's fishing boat.
 Navetta sang "Ride the Wild" while Lombardo sang "It's a Hectic World".
 Nolte produced and mixed the session, and his brother Joe turned the lead guitar level up, resulting in the guitar being very loud in the mix.